CodeCompanionApp/code-companion-v2/README.md

 We're using [https://lernajs.io/](Lerna) to more easily manage this monorepo.

-Clone this repository and run `npm run bootstrap` or `yarn run bootstrap` to kickstart installation of each package's `node_modules`.
+Clone this repository and run `yarn` and then `yarn run bootstrap` to kickstart installation of each package's `node_modules`.

 # Packages